python-dev-10/data-harvest-reader/README.md

 1. **Make Your Changes**: Implement your feature, fix a bug, or make your proposed changes.
 Ensure your code adheres to the project's coding standards and guidelines.
 2. **Test Your Changes**: Before submitting, test your changes thoroughly.
 Write unit tests if applicable, and ensure all existing tests pass.
 3. **Document Your Changes**: Update the documentation to reflect your changes.
 If you're adding a new feature, include usage examples.
-Push your changes to your fork on GitHub.
 4. **Commit Your Changes**: Make concise and clear commit messages, describing what each commit does.
 5. **Push to Your Fork**: Push your changes to your fork on GitHub.
-6. **Create a Pull Request (PR)**: Go to the original `DataReader` repository and create a pull request from your fork.
+6. **Create a Pull Request (PR)**: Go to the original \`DataReader\` repository and create a pull request from your fork.
 Ensure you describe your changes in detail and link any relevant issues.

 ### Review Process

 After submitting your PR, the maintainers will review your changes.
 Be responsive to feedback:

 1. **Respond to Comments**: If the reviewers ask for changes, make them promptly.
 Discuss any suggestions or concerns.
 2. **Update Your PR**: If needed, update your PR based on feedback.
 This may involve adding more tests or tweaking your approach.

 ### Final Steps

 Once your PR is approved:

 1. **Merge**: The maintainers will merge your changes into the main codebase.